igormironchik/qt-widgets-on-real-example/chapter05/c++-qml.md

 And this is the business logic of the game, that I suggest to write in C\+\+.

 Both worlds can speak each other with signals/slots.
-And for placing figures on the board we can use model, usual QAbstractListModel.
+And for placing figures on the board we can use model, usual `QAbstractListModel`.

 I will not list tonns of the C\+\+ code of business logic in this chapter, I want to show QML usage only.
 Just a few words about C\+\+ implementation.
-I have Board class, this is a model of figures on the board.
+I have `Board` class, this is a model of figures on the board.
 I have hierarchy of chess figures.
-I have Game class to implement game logic, and Signals class, that is a bridge of signals between C\+\+ and QML.
+I have `Game` class to implement game logic, and `Signals` class, that is a bridge of signals between C\+\+ and QML.

 [Back](intro.md) | [Contents](../README.md) | [Next](board.md)